 URISA Alberta was formed in 1988 as a provincial chapter of URISA International, one of the longest-running Information Systems organizations in the world.
 The Alberta Chapter is separate from the international organization and has its own membership and fees.

 URISA Alberta members represent many areas within the ever-expanding Information Systems (IS) field.
 Members represent provincial and municipal governments, the private sector (large and small businesses) and academia.

 Executive officers are elected and normally serve a two-year term.
-Along with the President, URISA Alberta has two Vice Presidents (VP North and VP South), who oversee the planning and execution of the annual conference, a Program Chair who coordinates and delivers the yearly program, a Publicity Chair who is responsible for advertising and promoting the chapter, a Treasurer and a Secretary.
+Along with the President, URISA Alberta has two Vice Presidents (VP North and VP South), who participate in any conference planning activities, a Program Chair who coordinates and delivers the yearly program, a Publicity Chair who is responsible for advertising and promoting the chapter, a Treasurer and a Secretary.
 URISA Alberta also has a Member-at-Large and an Academic Liaison to assist with chapter activities and outreach.